Encrypt Passwords with the Cipher Tool¶

 file in the<IS_HOME>/repository/conf/

-directory.
-Give an alias for the password type followed by the actual password.
-The following example lists the most common passwords in configuration files.[secrets] admin_password = "[password_1]" keystore_password = "[password_2]" key_password = "[password_3]" truststrore_password = "[password_4]" log4j2_password = "[password_5]"
+as shown below.[secrets] admin_password = "[password_1]" keystore_password = "[password_2]" key_password = "[password_3]" truststrore_password = "[password_4]" log4j2_password = "[password_5]"

 -